5 Exercises to Prevent an Aching Neck

 Necks need exercise, too

 The muscles in your neck can be exercised and strengthened just like other muscles in your body.
 Plus, exercise will improve your neck's range of motion.
-Check with your health care provider before doing neck exercises, however, and stop at once if any movement causes you pain.
+Make sure you check with your health care provider before doing neck exercises.
+Stop at once if any movement causes you pain.

 Before you begin a neck exercise, it's important to find the proper starting position for your head.
 This helps prevent exercise-related injuries.
 Do this by putting your head squarely over your shoulders, then move it straight forward and then back.
 This back or base position is your starting point.
 For each of the following exercises, begin with 5 repetitions and build up to 10.